joostrijneveld/STM32-getting-started/README.md

 This code assumes you have the [arm-none-eabi toolchain](https://launchpad.net/gcc-arm-embedded) and libopencm3 installed and accessible.
 Confusingly, the tools available in the (discontinued) embedian project have identical names - be careful to select the correct toolchain (or consider re-installing if you experience unexpected behaviour).
 On most Linux systems, the correct toolchain gets installed when you install the `arm-none-eabi-gcc` package (it may be called `gcc-arm-none-eabi` on your system).
 To install libopencm3, clone the git repository and run `make && sudo make install`.

-**Note**: the current HEAD of libopencm3 [no longer provides](https://github.com/libopencm3/libopencm3/commit/7c1cd2e) `make install` functionality.
-Until further notice, the recommended approach is to checkout the [last commit before this change](https://github.com/libopencm3/libopencm3/commit/2eade07) and install from there:
+**Note**: the current HEAD of libopencm3 [no longer provides](https://github.com/libopencm3/libopencm3/commit/7c1cd2e) `make install` functionality (and the recommended approach is now to include it in your project and link it explicitly).
+By checking out the [last commit before this change](https://github.com/libopencm3/libopencm3/commit/2eade07), you can still install the library system-wide, however:

 ```
 git clone https://github.com/libopencm3/libopencm3